 GARNA strongly believes that all students deserve access to outdoor experiences to learn and build skills while gaining a personal connection to nature, at no or low costs to students and school districts.
 9 out of 10 YELP programs are free to participants and funded through GARNA memberships, grants, and sponsorships.

-Through environmental education, GARNA envisions a generation that is environmentally literate and makes choices that support well-being of healthy ecosystems in the Upper Arkansas Valley.
+Through environmental education, GARNA envisions a generation that is environmentally literate and makes choices to support the well-being of healthy ecosystems in the Upper Arkansas Valley.

-YELP was first developed from a grant from the Bureau of Land Management (BLM) and we have received financial support from the US Forest Service (USFS), the Town of Buena Vista and other sources.
-Representatives from the USFS, BLM, CO Parks and Wildlife, Trout Unlimited, Southwest Conservation Corps and others assist in implementing the program.
+YELP was developed from a grant from the Bureau of Land Management (BLM) in 2010.
+Now in it’s 8th year, YELP reaches over 1,700 students annually in Leadville, Buena Vista, and Salida with field work, enrichment programs, camps, and internships.
+GARNA volunteers as well as representatives from the US Forest Service, BLM, CO Parks and Wildlife, Trout Unlimited, Arkansas Headwaters Recreation Area, Upper Arkansas Water Conservancy District, Southwest Conservation Corps and others assist in implementing the program.

 Want to help?

 Do you have a background in the natural sciences or just find it rewarding to work outside with kids?
-We’re always looking for volunteers to help us with field trips and other activities.
+Contact Youth Ecological Literacy Coordinator, Emily Henderson, to connect!
+Youth@garna.org or call 719-539-5106.